 Yoga was traditionally taught one-on-one.
 Yoga is taught to you as you are ready.
 This prevents unnecessary injury and helps you much more as your body will work with you and not against you.
 I’m sure you have felt the difference when you stretch yourself vs when someone else pushes you.

 Physical poses are the best known part of Yoga.
 They address the whole body systems from head to toe.
-We are wrapped up by fascia or connective tissue.
-This fascia follows p[atterns around our body, like a series of slings from front to back, side to side, wrapping and supporting…or restricting and causing pain.
+The ancients understood anatomy in ways we are only just now discovering such as; we are wrapped up by fascia or connective tissue in patterns from head to toe.
+This fascia is organised like a series of slings from front to back, side to side, wrapping and supporting…or restricting and causing pain.
 Yoga keeps these structures free, sliding and gliding over one another while being strong and supported.
 Yoga is a balanced practice – stretching and strengthening.

 Yoga is so much more than just the physical poses we all know so well.
 Yoga is for the mind…which is for the body!
 The Asanas (physical poses) prepare the body to sit quietly, to meditate or breathe, and calm the mind.
 The mind and body are one, not divided as they were centuries ago by philosophers as a construct to understand the world.